A comprehensive take on neurotransmitters, brain networks, and emotional regulation for Attention Disorders

 Impulsivity: People with ADHD will often act on emotions without thinking.
 Children may struggle to wait their turn and have problems sharing.
 This affects socialization in children as they may find it hard to play with other children.
 Teens and adults are more prone to rash decisions, affecting their personal and professional lives.

 ADHD may be caused by electronic or biochemical imbalances in the brain, due to environmental or genetic factors.
 While conventional testing is often done through a subjective questionnaire, our take is one of functional medicine and objective assessment for causative factors that can be remedied.
 Thus we use two tools to help our patients:

 Via Blood and Genetic Test

-Indivituals suffering from attention deficit issues may have nutritional deficiencies.
-There is evidence of disturbances in Omega three fatty acids, vitamin D deficenies, and some times essential minerals such as zinc and copper.
+Individuals suffering from attention deficit issues may have nutritional deficiencies.
+There is evidence of disturbances in Omega3 fatty acids, vitamin D deficiencies, and sometimes essential minerals such as zinc and copper.
 These disturbances can negatively affect the immune stem and may harm the good bacteria living in the stomach.
 Testing and correcting for these nutrients removes the underlying causes of the attention disorder.

 Via Brain Mapping

-Quantitative Electroencephalography (QEEG) is used to identify brain patterns associated with ADHD.
+Quantitative Electroencephalography (QEEG) is used to identify brain patterns associated with ADD and ADHD.
 A QEEG will produce a map that isolates individual brain attention networks and assesses how well they function.
-Brain mapping is a very useful diagnosis tool in the treatment of ADD and ADHD.
+Brain mapping is a very useful diagnostic tool in the treatment of ADD and ADHD.
 It can reveal the area of the problem within the brain electronics, and help in creating personalized neurofeedback training programs to remedy the problem.